StokersWebsite/.github/profile/readme.md

 You apply user acceptance testing and stakeholder feedback to validate the quality of the requirements.
 You evaluate the quality of the design (e.g., by testing or prototyping) taking into account the formulated quality properties like security and performance.

 ### Teachers
-#### I had multiple stakeholders including my teachers, cv de stokers members and myself.
+#### I had multiple stakeholders including my teachers, cv de Stokers members and myself.
 #### For the "user acceptance" of the teachers I of course had feedback moments and casual conversations (with Leon) about my project and progress.
 I did this because then I got to know more about what still had to be done.
 And I got some good tips on how to move forward.
 #### But it already started with the project idea, my teacher (Leon) was a big fan of picking a project which you would enjoy, instead of a basic project just to complete the learning outcomes.
-This is exactly what I did by making a website for the stokers.
+This is exactly what I did by making a website for the Stokers.
 This in and of itself was stakeholder feedback that indirectly made the requirements.
 ![[image]](https://github.com/StokersWebsite/.github/blob/e0bd499b9bc15a84ee4a9c0c9c5e085e1f7ff7a8/Images/Feedpulse.png)
 ### Stokers members
 #### I also got feedback as user acceptance testing from Stokers members, first of all about the requirements of course.
 I did this at the start because I wanted to #### know what all the members wanted in the site.